Star Boating Club: Building

 Star Boating Club has had three club houses.
 Over the years, the expansion of Wellington City and the development of its shoreline necessitated the Club to move four times.
 The first two club houses were sheds.
 The first shed was near the site of the Wellington Cenotaph.
 In 1874 the club moved to its second shed next to Plimmer's Wharf on Victoria Street.
 By 1883 the club needed to move again and it was at this point that the current building for the club was built.
 It was designed by club member and architect William Chatfield.
 The building was built on sleepers so that as more reclamation took place, it could be moved closer to the shore.
 It was officially opened on 7 June 1886 and shifted on rails, towed by a steam engine, in 1889.

 Renovation and refurbishment

 As part of the redevelopment of Wellington's waterfront in 1989 the building was relocated to its current site.
 At this time it was also extensively refurbished.
 Following the 2011 Christchurch earthquake, the clubhouse was earthquake-strengthened.

 Downstage Theatre and civic venue

 Between 1969 and 1973 Downstage Theatre occupied the clubrooms while the rowing club continued to operate from the ground floor.
-The building has been also been used for major events in Wellington, including the 1992 Fringe Festival, the 1993 Gay and Lesbian Devotion Festival, and the International Festival of the Arts in 1994 and 1996.
+The building has also been used for major events in Wellington, including the 1992 Fringe Festival, the 1993 Gay and Lesbian Devotion Festival, and the International Festival of the Arts in 1994 and 1996.